coopernurse/barrister-site/index.md

 The client parses the IDL JSON and uses it to validate outgoing requests against that endpoint.

-When you call: `client.Calculator.add(1, 5.1)`
+When this code executes: `client.Calculator.add(1, 5.1)`

 A JSON-RPC message is POSTed to `http://localhost:8080/calc` that looks like:

     { "jsonrpc": "2.0", "id": "uuid-4-here", "method": "Calculator.add", "params": [1, 5.1] }

 The server unpacks the JSON, verifies that the method exists, and validates that the parameter types agree with the types defined for the `add()` function on the `Calculator` interface in the IDL.
-If they do, the method is invoked, and the result is returned as a JSON response that looks like:
+If validation passes, the method is invoked, and the result is returned as a JSON response that looks like:

     { "jsonrpc": "2.0", "id": "id-from-request", "result": 6.1 }